AN UPDATE FROM THE DIRECTOR

 Dear friends of Kerrytown Concert House,

-A little over a year ago, when I began my role here as Artistic and Executive Director, my good friend and Wine, Women and Song cohort, Kathy Waugh, gave me a desk ornament with a quote that said “When nothing goes right…go left.”
-I loved the gift and I’ve turned to that phrase many times this year when I needed a reminder to stay dogged and tenacious – no more has that phrase applied so than in these last six months!
+When I began my role here as Artistic and Executive Director back in August 2019, my good friend and Wine, Women and Song cohort, Kathy Waugh, gave me a desk ornament with a quote that said “When nothing goes right…go left.”
+I loved the gift and I’ve turned to that phrase many times since when I needed a reminder to stay dogged and tenacious – no more so than after the pandemic turned our worlds upside down.
 “Going left” is now the order of the day, and I’m so very happy to report:

 KCH is still here and going strong!!